SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 ## Purpose / Scope

-In this application, the Bluetooth Low Energy (BLE) and EFR connect application are used for provisioning the SiWx917 to a Wi-Fi Network.
+In this application, the Bluetooth Low Energy (BLE) and Simplicity Connect App(formerly EFR Connect App)lication are used for provisioning the SiWx917 to a Wi-Fi Network.
 The SiWx917 acts as a Wi-Fi station and connects to the AWS cloud via MQTT.
 After the connection is established, it subscribes to MQTT_TOPIC1.
 The application then publishes a message to the cloud on MQTT_TOPIC2, and thereafter the SiWx917 is put into Associated Power Save mode.

-**Soc Mode**:
+## Soc Mode:

 Si917 connected to LM75 Temperature Sensor via I2C interface, collects real time temperature data publishes to the cloud until the device is disconnected from the access point.
 After publish, the NWP processor is set in to associated power save.
 Next, the application works differently in NCP and SoC modes as defined below.

 If macro **ENABLE_POWER_SAVE** enabled, Then M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below:

+### Without Tickless Mode:

 - ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically as configured in the Universal Configurator in 'Wakeup Source Configuration'.
 - Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
 - Wireless-based - When an RX packet is to be received by the TA, the M4 processor is woken up.
 To receive the message published remotely, Si917 subscribes to **MQTT_TOPIC1** topic.

+### Tickless Mode

+In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
+The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO) and Alarm based wakeup.

+- **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
+The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.

+- **Wireless Wakeup**: The device can also be awakened by a wireless signal.
+If this signal is triggered before the idle time set by the scheduler, the device will wake up in response to it.

+- **Button Based Wakeup**:The device can also be awakened by a button signal.

+- **Alarm Based Wakeup**:The device can also be awakened by setting the timeout to the appropriate duration in the osSemaphoreAcquire function.

 After M4 processor wakes up via any of the above processes, the application publishes **MQTT_publish_QOS0_PAYLOAD** message on **MQTT_TOPIC2** topic.